Kalan-Lab/codoff/README.md

 This approach tests whether the observed focal region's codon usage is significantly different from what would be expected for a randomly positioned contiguous genomic region of the same size.

-**(fallback method) When region coordinates are unavailable** (e.g., if GenBank files lack proper feature locations or coordinate information is missing):

-For each of N simulations:
-1. Shuffle the complete list of all genes in the genome
-2. Select genes sequentially from the shuffled list until accumulating the same number of codons as in the actual focal region
-3. Calculate codon frequencies for this simulated "focal" region
-4. Calculate background frequencies as: `total_genome_counts - simulated_focal_counts`
-5. Compute cosine distance between simulated focal and background frequencies
-6. Count how many simulated distances ≥ observed distance

-This fallback approach tests whether the observed focal region's codon usage is different from a random selection of genes with the same total codon count.
-The output will be labeled as **"Random Sampling"**.

-#### Legacy Mode (Optional, via `-r`/`--random-sampling` flag)
-The `-r` flag provides backward compatibility with v1.2.2 and earlier by disabling the contiguous-window sampling behavior.
-When `-r` is used, codoff will always use the gene-based random sampling method described above (shuffle genes and select sequentially), even if region coordinates are available.
-The underlying algorithm and output label (**"Random Sampling"**) are identical to the fallback method.
+**Note**: Genomic coordinates are required for this method.
+The program will exit with an error if proper CDS feature locations are not available in the GenBank files.

-### 4. P-value Calculation
+### 4. Result Interpretation

-The empirical P-value is calculated as:
+codoff reports a **Discordance Percentile** that indicates where the focal region ranks among all similarly sized genomic windows:

 ```
-P-value = (count of simulations with distance ≥ observed distance + 1) / (total simulations + 1)
+Discordance Percentile = (count of simulations with distance ≥ observed distance + 1) / (total simulations + 1) × 100
 ```

+For example, a percentile of 5.0 means the focal region is within the **top 5% most discordant regions** in terms of codon usage compared to the rest of the genome.
+Lower percentiles indicate more unusual/discordant codon usage, which may be evidence of horizontal gene transfer or other unusual evolutionary processes.

 ### 5. Reproducibility

 Results can be reproduced exactly using the `--seed/-x` parameter (default: 42).
 Using the same seed value will produce identical results across multiple runs.

  <!---![figure](https://github.com/Kalan-Lab/codoff/blob/main/codoff_empirical_pvalue_image.png?raw=true) --->